 5 The Lord examines the righteous,

-but his soul hates the wicked and him who loves violence.
+but he hates the wicked and those who love violence.

 7 For the Lord is righteous.